allecsc/Stremio-Kai/README.md

 #### ✨ The Solution

-This script provides a seamless, Netflix-style viewing experience by intelligently detecting and skipping unwanted sections of a video file.
-It uses a multi-layered detection system that prioritizes a chapter's position and uses its title to determine confidence, ensuring high accuracy and safety.
-This allows you to move from one episode to the next without interruption.
+This script elevates your viewing experience by intelligently identifying skippable content and presenting a clean, non-intrusive toast notification, just like on major streaming services.
+It uses a sophisticated, multi-layered detection system to handle files with or without chapters, ensuring you can seamlessly move between episodes with a single keypress.

-#### 🤔 How It Works: The Position-First Logic
+#### 🤔 How It Works: A Multi-Layered Approach

-The script analyzes each file using a precise, multi-step process to identify skippable content.
+The script analyzes each file using a hierarchy of detection methods to ensure the highest possible accuracy.

-1.  **Step 1: Identify Positional Candidates**
-    The script first examines the chapter list, identifying the first two and last two chapters as potential candidates for being an intro or outro.
-It assumes content at the absolute beginning or end of a file is likely skippable.

-2.  **Step 2: Assign Confidence Using Titles**
-    Next, it inspects the titles of these positional candidates to determine a confidence level:
+1.  **Chapter-Based Detection (Primary Method)**
+    This is the most accurate mode, used on files with embedded chapters.
+The script analyzes the chapter list to find skippable segments.

-      * **High Confidence:** If a candidate has a descriptive title matching known patterns (e.g., "Opening," "ED," "Preview"), it is marked as a high-confidence skip.
+      * **High Confidence:** If a chapter has a descriptive title matching known patterns (e.g., "Intro," "Ending," "Outro"), it's considered a high-confidence match.
-      * **Medium Confidence:** If a candidate has a generic or no title (e.g., "Chapter 1"), it is marked as a medium-confidence skip.
-It will still be prompted, but never skipped automatically.
+      * **Medium Confidence:** If a chapter is untitled (e.g., "Chapter 1") but is in a common position for an intro, it's considered a medium-confidence match.

-3.  **Step 3: Fallback to Silence Detection**
-    If the video file contains no chapters at all, the script switches to its fallback mode.
-It will listen for periods of silence and fast-forward through them upon command.
+2.  **Intelligent Fallback (For Chapter-less Files)** If a video file has no chapters, the script switches to its intelligent fallback mode.
+      * **Time-Gated Scanning:** To avoid interrupting actual content, this mode only scans for breaks during the **first and last few minutes** of the file, where intros and outros are expected.
+      * **Silence Detection:** Within these time windows, the script actively listens for periods of silence that typically precede or follow a skippable segment.
+      * **Contextual Prompts:** Based on *when* the silence is detected, it will generate a contextual notification (e.g., "Skip Intro" or "Skip Outro").

+3.  **Proactive Notifications**
+    In all cases, the script's default behavior is to proactively display a skip notification, giving you the choice to act.
+For those who prefer a fully automated experience, an `auto_skip` option can be enabled for high-confidence (titled) chapters.

 #### **😯 Real Example (Anime with Chapters):**